 In addition a report is prepared by the Insolvency Practitioner providing a brief trading history, extracts from the company’s recent accounts and a deficiency account, detailing financial movements and assumed financial movements between the date of the last accounts and the date of liquidation.
 This report and the statement of affairs must be made available to creditors the day before the Decision Date, at the latest.

 3. Liquidation Commences

-The general meeting of shareholders and Decision Date of Creditors will usually take place on the same day.
-In order for the company to enter liquidation at least 75% of shareholders must resolve to wind the Company up.
+The general shareholders meeting and Decision Date of Creditors will usually take place on the same day.
+In order for the company to enter liquidation at least 75% of shareholders agree to wind the Company up.

-There is no longer a requirement to hold a physical creditors’ meeting, unless requested by at least 10% of creditors in value, 10% of creditors in number, or 10 creditors.
+There is no longer a requirement to hold a physical meeting, unless requested by at least 10% of creditors in value, 10% in number, or 10 creditors.
 In the absence of any such requests, the Liquidation commences at 23:59 on the Decision Date, with the appointment of the liquidators being deemed approved.
 This can be conducted remotely with the director(s), which removes an element of stress from the process as well as Covid 19.

 4. The Liquidation